Open-EO/openeo-web-editor/README.md

 You can use some query parameters to set initial state to the Editor.

 * `server`: Set a openEO back-end to connect to by default, e.g. `https://earthengine.openeo.org`
-* `discover`: If you want to skip authentication and just show the capabiltiies of the back-end, simply set to `1`.
+* `discover`: If you want to skip authentication and just show the capabilities of the back-end, simply set to `1`.
 * `process`: Loads a process from a URL and shows it in the Model Builder.
 You can also pass a single process name with an optional namespace to the parameter (format: `process@namespace`) to simply add a single process node for that process by default.
-* `namespaces`: Loads a additional process namespaces.
+* `namespaces`: Loads an additional process namespaces.
 Multiple namespaces can be separated by a comma (e.g. `vector,sar`).
 * `edit-node`: Opens the parameter editor for a single process node on start-up.
 Must have the `process` parameter being set, otherwise will be ignored.
 You can set two types of values:
   * `1`: If only a single node is being added, opens this node without explicitly naming it.
   * Otherwise, the value must correspond to the node identifier without `#` at the beginning.
 * `wizard`: Opens a specific wizard on start-up.
 The value must correspond to the component name of the wizard.
-Wizard options can be set by provding them as query parameter prefixed with `wizard~`, e.g. `&wizard~collection=SENTINEL2-L2A`.
+Wizard options can be set by providing them as query parameter prefixed with `wizard~`, e.g., `&wizard~collection=SENTINEL2-L2A`.
   * Usecase "Run UDP": For `wizard=UDP` you can provide a process in the query parameter `wizard~process` which has the same format as in `process` above and will open a wizard for this UDP.
 * `preview-collection`: Shows the preview of a Collection on the map upon start.
 * `result`: Loads a STAC Item or Collection in "App mode".